Everything about SaaS Helpdesk Solutions

 What OneDesk brings to the table

-OneDesk solutions offers you the capabilities needed in an effective helpdesk system.
+OneDesk solutions offers you the capabilities you need in an effective helpdesk system.
 Our system does more than simply manage tickets.
-It allows the helpdesk lead to manage the team and their work load, to gather data about the ticket and to route the ticket to the correct person.
+It allows the helpdesk lead to manage the team and their work load, to gather data about the ticket and to route the ticket to the correct person or team.

 OneDesk also closes the loop on communications with the helpdesk customers.
 The integrated e-mail, messaging, and the ability to annotate tickets and the results, OneDesk keeps the technicians in touch with the customer, letting the customer know the status of their ticket.
 It can even allow the technicians to communicate with the developers for insight in to the software’s operation.